princessdayag/student-info-system/README.md

-Student Information System
+# Student Information System

-Overview
+## Overview

-The Student Information System is a simple Python program designed to manage student records.
-It allows users to add, view, update, and delete student information.
-All student data is stored in a JSON file to ensure that records are saved even after the program is closed.
+The Student Information System is a Python-based application developed to manage student records efficiently.
+It allows users to add, view, update, search, and delete student information.
+All data is stored in a JSON file to ensure records are saved even after the program is closed.

+This project was created as part of a laboratory exam to demonstrate the use of:
+- Python programming fundamentals
+- File handling (JSON)
+- Functions and modular coding
+- Organized project structure
+- Version control using Git and GitHub

+---

-Features
+## Features

-Add new student information
+- Add Student Information — Create new student records with essential details.

-View the list of all students
+- View All Students — Display all stored student records.

-Search for a student by ID
+- Search Student by ID — Quickly find a specific student record.

-Update existing student details
+- Update Student Details — Edit or modify existing student information.

-Delete student records
+- Delete Student Records — Remove a student’s data from the system.

-Save and load data using a JSON file
+- Data Persistence — All records are saved and loaded automatically using a JSON file.

-How to Run the Program
-Step 1: Open the Project Folder

-Make sure the project folder is opened in Visual Studio Code (VS Code) or any code editor you use.

-Step 2: Navigate to the Project Directory

-In the terminal, use the following command to move into the project folder:

-cd student-info-system

-Step 3: Run the Program

-Once inside the project folder, run the following command to start the program:

-python -m src.main
+---

-Project Structure
+## Project Structure
 student-info-system/
 │
+├── config/
+│ └── config.json
+│
 ├── data/
 │ └── students.json
 │
 ├── logs/
 │ └── app.log
 │
 ├── src/
 │ ├── models/
 │ │ └── student.py
 │ ├── services/
 │ │ └── student_services.py
+│ ├── utils/
+│ │ └── init.py
 │ └── main.py
 │
+├── tests/
+│ └── init.py
+│
+├── .gitignore
+├── requirements.txt
 └── README.md

+How to Run the Program

+Step 1: Open the Project Folder
+Open the entire project folder (student-info-system) in Visual Studio Code (VS Code) or any preferred code editor.

+Step 2: Open the Terminal
+Open a terminal inside VS Code and navigate to the project directory:

+cd student-info-system

+Step 3: Run the Program
+Execute the program by running: python -m src.main
+Step 4: Interact with the System
+Once running, you can choose from the menu options to:
+- Add new students
+- View student lists
+- Search by student ID
+- Update or delete existing records

+All changes will automatically be stored in the students.json file.

+---

+Requirements
+To ensure the program runs smoothly, install dependencies listed in the requirements.txt file.

+Install requirements:
+pip install -r requirements.txt
+Included Package:
+- jsonschema — for handling JSON validation and structure.

+---

+Testing
+Basic structure for testing is included in the tests/ directory.
+You can extend this folder to include unit tests for each feature (optional for lab submission).

+---

+Additional Folders
+- config/ → Contains configuration files for setup.
+- data/ → Stores student records in JSON format.
+- logs/ → Intended for future logging features.
+- src/utils/ → Contains utility or helper files.

+---

-Author
+## Author

-Developed by Princess Dayag
+Developed by: Princess Dayag